 If you're looking to register a company limited by guarantee in Northern Ireland, then we can help.
 There are plenty of requirements for North of Ireland non-profit company formation, outlined here, but as a top company formations agency we can make the process simple and stress free.

-North of Irish company limited by guarantee registration requirements: the first requirement for any company's incorporation is registering with Companies House.
-You can opt to do this yourself, but if you choose to register your company limited by guarantee in Ulster through Coddan, we will complete and file all the necessary documentation for you, saving you time and effort, and ensuring there are no mistakes with the process.
+North of Irish company limited by guarantee start-up requirements: the first requirement for any company's incorporation is registering with Companies House.
+You can opt to do this yourself, but if you choose to create your company limited by guarantee in Norlin Airlann through Coddan, we will complete and file all the necessary documentation for you, saving you time and effort, and ensuring there are no mistakes with the process.

 Finally, you must also submit the declaration of compliance with the requirements of the Companies Act, which proves that your company limited by guarantee meets all legal registration requirements.